malawson/rabbitmq-ecs-autoclustering/README.md

 ```
 - Deploy the containers in ECS

-Here is a sample AWS ECS Task & Sevice definitions for running these containers.
+Here is a sample AWS ECS Task & Sevice definitions in YAML syntax for running these containers.
 Modify as necessary and set relevant values for any of the AWS Cloudformation Parameters - i.e. QueueUser, QueuePass, etc.

 ```
   TaskDefinition: